The Doobie Brothers discography

 The following is a comprehensive discography of the Doobie Brothers, an American rock band.
 Ten of their albums were certified gold or platinum by the Recording Industry Association of America.
 Their first greatest hits album, released in 1976, Best of The Doobies, achieved diamond status.
-Two of the Doobie Brothers' singles hit number one on the Billboard Hot 100: "Black Water" in 1974 and "What A Fool Believes" in 1979.
-That song was ranked number 19 on the Billboard Year-End Hot 100 singles of 1979.
+Two of the Doobie Brothers' singles hit number one on the Billboard Hot 100: "Black Water" in 1974 and "What A Fool Believes", the latter of which was ranked number 19 on the Billboard Year-End Hot 100 singles of 1979.